-The following tips will help if you have to attend a virtual court proceeding.
+The following tips will help you prepare if you have to attend a virtual court proceeding.

 How to prepare for your virtual court proceeding

-- Be on time and available for the entire morning or afternoon court session.
-Other matters might be on the list.
+- Be on time.
+Make sure you're available for the entire morning or afternoon court session.
+Other people's conferences might be heard before yours.

 - If your matter is on the list for 9:30 am, you should be available until 12:30 pm.

-- Find a private space where you won’t be disturbed during the conference.
-If your hearing is by videoconference, use a space with a neutral background.
+- Find a private space where you won’t be disturbed during your conference.

 - Give yourself lots of time to calmly prepare before the conference begins.

-- Think about what you want to say so you can explain clearly why your matter is urgent or why you need the order you’re asking for.
+- Think about what you want to say and write it down so you can explain clearly why your matter is urgent or why you need the order you’re asking for.
 Make notes before the conference so you don't forget what you want to say.

-- Make sure all your papers are handy and you have a pen or pencil and plenty of paper or a notebook handy so you can make notes during the conference.
+- Get all your papers ready in case you need to check them.
+Have a pen or pencil and plenty of paper or a notebook handy so you can make notes during the conference.

-- Have water handy, but not too close in case it spills on your papers.
-Don’t eat or drink (except water) during the proceeding.
+- Keep a glass of water handy, but not too close in case it spills on your papers.
+Don’t eat or drink anything else during the conference.

 Prepare for an audioconference proceeding

-- If you’ll be using Teams, download Microsoft Teams in advance, and try to get comfortable using it.
+- If you’ll be using Teams, download Microsoft Teams in advance and try to get comfortable using it.
 Microsoft has free tutorials about using Teams on YouTube.

 - If possible, use a land line instead of a cell phone or cordless phone to avoid static.
 If you use a land line, turn your cell phone to silent mode during the call.

 - If the court phones you, the courtroom phone number is never displayed.
-The clerk will not leave a message with the courtroom number for you to call back.
-They will try to phone you a couple of times.
-If you don’t answer, the court may make a decision in your absence.
+The clerk will not leave a message with a phone number for you to call back.
+They’ll try to phone you a couple of times.
+If you don’t answer, the court might make a decision without hearing what you have to say.

 Prepare for a videoconference proceeding

 - Videoconferences are done on Microsoft Teams.
 Download Teams in advance, and try to get comfortable using it.
 Get familiar with your microphone, webcam, and speakers.
 Practise looking at the camera.
 There are free tutorials to watch on YouTube, made by Microsoft Teams.

-- If you’re using a laptop, make sure it’s charged or plugged in.
+- If you’re using a laptop, make sure it’s fully charged or plugged in.

-- Be prepared to join the videoconference at least 15 minutes before the proceeding starts.
-You can remain seated when talking to the judge and when the proceeding starts and ends.
-You don’t have to bow at any time during the proceeding.
+- Be prepared to join the videoconference at least 15 minutes before it starts.
+You can stay sitting down when you talk to the judge and when the videoconference starts and ends.
+You don’t have to bow at any time.

 If you have a lawyer

-If you have a lawyer for the hearing, you might want to arrange to be together at the recommended physical distance for COVID-19 (two metres apart); for example, in a boardroom if that’s possible.
+If you have a lawyer, you might want to arrange to be in the same place for the conference if you can do so safely (2 metres apart) — for example, in a boardroom.